 One of the problems with the Port Orleans resort is its sheer size.
 There are more than 3,000 rooms spread out over a very large area, with a total of five bus stops servicing them all.
 It doesn’t take much imagination to realise that there are occasions, especially when the parks are very busy, that the bus service can become a little... well, shall we say “strained”?
 (See also the FAQ entry on this subject)

-- The easiest place to get a bus is obviously the first pickup point at French Quarter, but by the time that bus has progressed on to each of the four Riverside Depots it’s quite possible that there will be standing room only — or even no room at all.
-When this happens, Disney are usually quick to allocate extra buses to the route — but that doesn’t help you much if you’re waiting impatiently to get to the Magic Kingdom to watch SpectroMagic in 30 minutes and two buses have just gone past full.
-I would suggest allowing yourself a little extra time at especially busy periods, or perhaps try to catch the bus from the main South Depot rather than the outlying bus stops.
+- The most obvious place to catch a bus is the route’s first pickup point, but if that bus then progresses on to each of the four Riverside Depots in turn then your journey time could easily be doubled.
+However choosing the last pickup point runs the risk of there being standing room only, or even no room at all.
+If this happens, Disney are usually quick to allocate extra buses to the route — but that doesn’t help you much if you’re waiting impatiently to get to the Magic Kingdom to watch the night-time parade in 30 minutes and one bus has just gone past full.
+I would suggest allowing yourself a little extra time at especially busy periods, and adjust your waiting-point strategy depending on your destination (see above).

 - All Disney buses are very disability friendly.
-If you or a member of your party needs to use a wheelchair or an ECV (electric vehicle) you will be given automatic priority and loaded on and off the bus before any other passengers.
-Access is via the middle doorway and each bus has a platform lift and a dedicated area to park and lock-down wheelchairs so that the user does not need to transfer.
+If you or a member of your party needs to use a wheelchair or an ECV (electric vehicle) you will be given priority and loaded on and off the bus before any other passengers.
+Access is via the middle doorway, and each bus has a platform lift and a dedicated area to park and lock-down wheelchairs so that the user does not need to transfer.